Report a Hacker Here and Learn How to File a Police Report

 Europol - Cybercrime Directory

-Europol keeps a comprehensive database of who you need to contact depending on your location within the EU. | Source: Europol
+Europol keeps a comprehensive database of who you must contact depending on your location within the EU. | Source: Europol